 The war on drugs has been a failure, and has devastated the lives of the poor and people of color, placing a blemish on their record which disallows them meaningful employment to support themselves.
-The criminalization of marijuana led to the mass incarceration of thousands of people, and has been a major contributor to the United States having the largest prison population in the world.
+The criminalization of cannabis led to the mass incarceration of thousands of people, and has been a major contributor to the United States having the largest prison population in the world.
 This criminalization has also lead to the expansion of the private prison industry, which profits from the misery of non-violent offenders, and disallows them the ability to support their families.

-I will introduce legislation to legalize marijuana for recreational use and regulate and tax it to pay for public education programs in the same model as Colorado.
+I will introduce legislation to legalize cannabis for recreational use and regulate and tax it to pay for public education programs in the same model as Colorado.
 It’s time we sent our low-level, non-violent offenders back to school, and stop promoting joblessness through extremely punitive measures for relatively minor crimes.

 Institutional racism is used to keep people of color and immigrants suppressed and to divide voters.
 We will not end institutional racism until we admit it is a problem, and unite with our brothers and sisters of all races on a common goal of eradicating it.
 Until we unite and fight together, we will never see increases in our quality of life.